UnionInternationalCheminsdeFer/OSDM/releases/OSDM-release-notes-v1.4.md

 first class not available, ...).

-OSDM now provides an online API to submit a complaint for a booking which can be implemented by any retailor to digitize this process.
+OSDM now provides an online API to submit a complaint for a booking which can be implemented by any retailer to digitize this process.
 See the `/complaints` resources for details.

 ### Differentiate Between Passenger and Purchaser